MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-dossiers/create-instance/create-instance.md

 ## POST /api/dossiers/instances

-Creates a new instances for dossiers.
-It is similar to [POST /api/dossiers/{dossierId}/instances](../../filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md#create-a-dossier-instance-with-the-existing-filter-applied) but it does not require a dossier ID.
-Instead, it uses the `DashboardCreationInfo` object in the request body to create a new dossier instance.
+Creates a new instances for dashboards.
+It is similar to [POST /api/dossiers/\{dossierId}/instances](../../filter-data/filter-dossier-instances/apply-filters-to-a-dossier.md#create-a-dossier-instance-with-the-existing-filter-applied) but it does not require a dashboard ID.
+Instead, it uses the `DashboardCreationInfo` object in the request body to create a new dashboard instance.

 ### Request URL